Latipay/latipay.github.io/src/v2/latipay-hosted-online.md

 ### 3 - Asynchronous Notification

 Asynchronous Notification is a re-try mechanism to ensure the notification has been updated to the merchant's web server.
-There is no times limitation until it returns an indicating `"sent"` text to Latipay.
+There is no times limitation until it returns an indicating `sent` text to Latipay.
 The time interval of this notification is about 30 seconds.

 ```
 POST merchant's callback_url